faraji-ombonya/learning-javascript/README.md

 indexed starting at 0.

-## MODULE 3: OPERATORS AND USER INTERACTION
+## Module 3: Operators and User Interaction

 ### lab-interaction